jynik/ready-set-yocto/ready-set-yocto.md

 The follow white paper, written by yours truly, may also be of interest to you once you start to get your bearings.
-I hope to update this for the Zeus (or a later) release in the near future, so feedback on that is always welcome.
+I hope to update this for a Yocto LTS release in the future, so feedback on that is always welcome.

 [Improving Your Embedded Linux Security Posture with Yocto]